pattyjk/EEID_analysis/PICRUSt2_analysis.md

 Permutation: free
 Number of permutations: 999

-The matrices are mathmatically different with only ~48% correlation between the two.
+The matrices are mathmatically correlated with ~48% correlation between the two.
 Plot the KO data as a PCoA

 ## Calculate maths for communitiy similairty
 ```